Extract from a YouTube URL

-Use the transcript as the beginning of a workflow, not the end of a copy-paste step.
+Use the free transcript as the beginning of a workflow, not the end of a copy-paste step.

 Turn subtitles from courses, interviews, and tutorials into readable transcripts, then continue into study notes, key takeaways, glossaries, and timestamped references.